 The back of the watch is also brushed steel with visible screws, and has the multi-coloured lights of the HR and pulse-ox sensors, as well as the charging port that Garmin have (thank goodness) finally made standard across their range, meaning that the third-party charging base I bought for my Instinct will also work with this.

-The features on the Garmin Tactix, like most other activity watches, can be broadly split into those you’ll use day-to-day – essentially smart-watch features – and those that are only relevant when doing an activity.
+The features on Garmin’s Tactix Delta, like most other activity watches, can be broadly split into those you’ll use day-to-day – essentially smart-watch features – and those that are only relevant when doing an activity, like GPS.
 There is some cross-over between the two, and all of the day-to-day features are also available when in an activity, but this is probably a useful way to break down the review.
 So, to begin with let’s go through the standard features you’ll use when wearing the watch most of the day.

 Like the Fenix and Vivoactive, the Tactix watch face can be customised with a handful of default options and a limitless number that can be downloaded or purchased through Garmin IQ.
 Both digital and analogue displays are available, with varying colours, watch-hand styles, text styles, and so on.
 Each also has a number of additional fields that can show other information such as date, HR, battery life, altitude, and so on.
 In some cases certain fields can only show one of a select few types of data which seems arbitrary and is occasionally frustrating if, for example, you particularly want to show battery life somewhere that appears only to be capable of showing HR or sunset/sunrise.
 That said, given the number of options available to download (and presumably to create for yourself if you are so inclined) it ought to be possible for everyone to find a layout that works for them.